 You can read all of the posts from my Van Gogh trip below:

-*My visit to Brabant and places related to Vincent’s life in the Netherlands was a part of my “Follow the Footsteps of Vincent van Gogh” trip.
-It was supported and organized by the Van Gogh Europe and Visit Brabant.
+Vincent’s life in the Netherlands was a part of my “Follow the Footsteps of Vincent van Gogh” trip.
+It was supported and organised by the Van Gogh Europe and Visit Brabant.
 Many thanks to all of them, lovely guides, Vincents Hotel and everyone else who helped me organise it.